-Acetylcholine synthesis also requires acetyl-CoA, and, consequently, coenzyme A, which is synthesized from the essential nutrient vitamin B5.
-Vitamin B5 is therefore indirectly required for the synthesis of acetylcholine; adding vitamin B5 to a cholinergic stack may increase the availability of acetyl-CoA for the synthesis of acetylcholine and thereby enhance the stack’s ability in increasing acetylcholine levels.
+Acetylcholine synthesis also requires acetyl-CoA, and, consequently, coenzyme A, which is synthesized from the essential nutrient vitamin B5 (pantothenic acid).
+Vitamin B5 is therefore indirectly required for the synthesis of acetylcholine; adding vitamin B5 to a cholinergic stack may increase the availability of acetyl-CoA for the synthesis of acetylcholine and thereby enhance the stack’s ability to increase acetylcholine levels.

 But in order for acetylcholine to be synthesized, the enzyme that produces it — choline acetyltransferase — needs to be available.
 That’s where Bacopa monnieri can be helpful – it activates choline acetyltransferase, increasing the output of acetylcholine.
 Once acetylcholine is released into the synaptic cleft (the space between two neurons in a synapse), bacopa also helps enhance its benefits by decreasing the activity of acetylcholinesterase, the enzyme that hydrolyses acetylcholine and terminates signal transmission, allowing acetylcholine to remain active for longer.
 A similar outcome can be attained with Huperzine A, EGCG or L-Theanine.
 After acetylcholine is hydrolyzed, choline can then be taken up again through the choline uptake system (enhanced by DHA) and restart this process.